JakubSzark/zig-string/README.md

 # Things needed
 - Optimizations
-- Any missing useful functionality
+- Multi-Language toUppercase & toLowercase
 - Better documentation
 - More Testing

 # How to Contribute
 1. Fork